Croatia: The Mediterranean as it Once Was

 There Are Countless Benefits to Living in Croatia If you have decided to live in Croatia, then it is important when buying a property to always be sure of your rights and title by going through a real estate agent.
 Because of foreigners’ increasing interest in Croatian property, most agents here are now […]

-Croatian beachfront real estate, in Hvar and other amazing destinations, is some of the best in Europe Croatia, with more coastline than any other European country, hides some of the most exquisite beachfront property in the world.
-Every twist and turn of the coastline serves up grand views of secret coves, little harbors, […]
+Croatia, with more coastline than any other European country, boasts some of the most exquisite oceanfront property in the world.
+Every twist and turn of the coastline serves up grand views of secret coves, little harbors, and calm turquoise waters.
+The coastline is often rocky, which makes true “beachfront” property harder to come by, but […]

 Opportunities for Investment in Croatia Since 2000, Croatia has been one of Central Europe’s fastest growing economies, so investing in Croatia is naturally on the rise.
 Its main foreign trade partners are Italy and Germany.
 Although Croatia’s history is ancient, on the economic front, it’s still pretty much a new country.
 It wasn’t […]